-Refer to your FCM for the list of approved allowable cost categories.
+Refer to your FCM for the list of approved allowable cost categories (please see appendix K on page 128 for a sample FCM).
 Listed below are the budget categories that may appear on your FCM.
 If your agency's operating budget categories differ from those approved in the FCM, your agency should maintain a cross-reference to clearly identify where the funds were budgeted.
 As long as funds are spent during the award period on project costs that were documented in your application's budget summary and approved by the COPS Office through the issuance of the FCM, this award condition will be satisfied.
 The award number should be indicated on all budgetary documentation including purchase orders, receipts, and other documentation.
-All recipients should keep and maintain the most recent, approved version of their 2017 PASS application for future reference.
+All recipients should keep and maintain the most recent, approved version of their 2018 PASS application and FCM for future reference.
+For recipients that are state, local, or Tribal Government entities, requests may be made only for items or positions that are not otherwise budgeted with state, local, or Bureau of Indian Affairs (BIA) funds and would not be funded in the absence of the PASS award.